Jump to: Levy FAQs

 • providing information and resources, such as ALIAdvisory education articles; and

-Most types of negligence claims are avoidable, such as claims resulting from missed limitation dates and dismissal for delay.
+Most types of negligence claims are avoidable, such as claims resulting from missed limitation dates and dismissal of actions for delay.
 Surprisingly, this is the largest area of losses for the indemnity program and, accordingly, the largest contributing factor to the Professional Liability / Negligence levy.
 There is an opportunity for Subscribers to lower this levy by reducing costs for all types of claims over the coming years.

-As the frequency and severity of claims directly affect the Professional Liability / Negligence levy, ALIA continues to stress the importance of loss prevention and asks Subscribers to avoid or minimize claims.
+As the frequency and severity of claims directly affect the Professional Liability / Negligence levy, ALIA continues to reinforce the importance of loss prevention and asks Subscribers to avoid or minimize claims.
 ALIA’s claims funding model ensures that money saved on claims will result in lower levies in future years.

 Yes.
 Although participation in the indemnity program is mandatory for Alberta lawyers in private practice, several categories of lawyers are exempt from the program and the levy assessments.